 The board represents 27 to 35 hexagon tiles with Mecatol Rex, the galactic capital, located in the center of the map where the former seat of the empire is located.
 Other tiles may contain other planets, systems, wormholes, asteroid fields, supernovae, and many other space things.

 Each player starts small with only a handful of technologies being available, basic spaceships, units, and modest special abilities.
 In addition, a unique secret objective is dealt to all players.
 Completing objectives earn victory points and the first player to reach 10 points wins the game.

 There are four phases in each round – Strategy, Action, Status, and Agenda.
 The Strategy phase is the time when big decisions are made.
-Players have to pick one of eight cards that provides a unique role, power or ability for the round.
-Each card has primary and secondary ability.
+Players have to pick one of eight cards that provides a unique role, power, or ability for the round.
+Each card has primary and secondary abilities.

-Action phase is where the main interaction happens as players get to move, produce, invade and engage in space combat with opponents.
+The action phase is where the main interaction happens as players get to move, produce, invade, and engage in space combat with opponents.
 Additionally, this is the time to invoke your diplomacy skill and make some beneficial arrangements.

-Status phase is the game’s upkeep phase where things are checked and some housecleaning is done.
-Lastly, the the Agenda phase allows players to vote on shaping the galactic constitution by establishing new laws and changing the rules of the game on the fly.
-Voting can be lobbied or influenced by offering other players goods, services or making promises in return for their votes.
+The status phase is the game’s upkeep phase where things are checked and some housecleaning is done.
+Lastly, the Agenda phase allows players to vote on shaping the galactic constitution by establishing new laws and changing the rules of the game on the fly.
+Voting can be lobbied or influenced by offering other players goods, services, or making promises in return for their votes.

 Everything about Twilight Imperium feels grandiose, box, miniatures, game board, and the theme.
 The fourth edition has streamlined the gameplay, yet it remains complex, lengthy and involved.